Disney Vacation Club

 DVC reservations are not as “forgiving” as hotel reservations.
 Once the owner makes a reservation with points, they are subject to complex rules and may not be easily redeposited in the owner’s account.
 That’s the risk the owner is taking with you.
 For that reason, most DVC points rentals can’t be changed or cancelled.

 DVC rentals offer less-frequent maid service than paying cash directly to Disney for the same unit.
-When renting from a DVC member, you get the usual DVC maid service, which includes a “trash and towels” service (no cleaning) on the fourth day of your stay and a “full service” cleaning on the eighth day.
-You can opt to pay extra for more frequent service.
+When renting from a DVC member, you get the usual DVC maid service, which includes a trash service (no cleaning) every day of your stay, plus towel replacement on the fourth day and a “full service” cleaning on the eighth day.

-My strong recommendation is that you use a reliable points broker called David’s Vacation Club Rentals to set up your rental.
+Our strong recommendation is that you use a reliable points broker called David’s Vacation Club Rentals to set up your rental.
 David’s service has been around since 2005 and it’s accredited by the Better Business Bureau.
-Your rental transaction is 100% guaranteed if you use David’s Vacation Club Rentals.
+Your rental transaction is completely protected against fraud and mistakes if you use David’s Vacation Club Rentals.
 You don’t have to worry about being ripped off and the service makes it easy and seamless to rent points.

 Alternatively (and usually a little more cheaply), you can rent points directly through a DVC member.
 Bear in mind that there is no guarantee that the dates and/or resorts you want will be available.
 You’ll have to find an owner who is interested in renting points and willing to check your dates.
 A member can reserve a unit in his “home” resort up to 11 months in advance and at any other DVC resort up to 7 months in advance.

-Prior to 2005, I rented points directly from DVC owners on four occasions and in each case had no problems at all.
-In fact, for years I had never heard of anyone being ripped off in a DVC rental situation, but starting in 2006 I began hearing of some instances in which renters were the victims of fraud, and I stopped renting directly from owners.
-I now use David’s Vacation Club Rentals exclusively and think it’s well worth paying a little more for the piece of mind.
+Prior to 2005, MouseSavers.com founder Mary Waring rented points directly from DVC owners on four occasions and in each case had no problems at all.
+In fact, for years we had never heard of anyone being ripped off in a DVC rental situation, but starting in 2006 we began hearing of some instances in which renters were the victims of fraud, and stopped renting directly from owners.
+We now use David’s Vacation Club Rentals exclusively and think it’s well worth paying a little more for the peace of mind.

 If you want to arrange a private transaction with a DVC owner, be sure to read the information below.

-Unfortunately, even if you do your homework, it’s possible for an owner to take your money and then cancel your reservation, or (sadly more and more common in this economy) default on his loan or membership fees, either of which would render his points void.
+Unfortunately, even if you do your homework, it’s possible for an owner to take your money and then cancel your reservation, or default on his loan or membership fees, either of which would render his points void.
 You just don’t know for sure, until the moment you check in, whether the reservation the owner made for you is still active and valid.
 In a direct transaction with an owner, you can lose all your money, and there is no way to prevent this.

 To reduce your risk, do at least the following: